01What Oracle Fusion AI Can Do Here

 Oracle's supply chain agents operate at the intersection of demand, inventory, and logistics.
 They don't just forecast — they sense external signals (weather, social media, economic data), optimize inventory in real-time, and route orders automatically.
 All embedded in Fusion SCM.

-Quality Inspection Assist
+Quality Inspection Advisor

 02How to Enable It